 - Accept your offer – If you applied through UCAS you need to accept your offer through UCAS as soon as possible.
 If you applied directly to the University, or through an Agent, you can can accept your offer here.

 - Meet the conditions of your offer – you will have received an email outlining all the conditions of your offer.
 Make sure you email the documents requested as soon as possible.
 You will find details of who to reply to in your offer email.

 - Apply for the tuition fee loan – If you are planning to take one.
 More details can be found on our website.

 Go to the International students web page for information to help you to prepare for travel before you come to Portsmouth.
 This is a good place to begin if you are getting ready to join us in September.

-Register online and apply for your student card – you will be able to register online and apply for your student card from Friday 18 August.
+Register online and apply for your student card – you will be able to register online and apply for your student card.
 The links for this will be sent to you via email so look out for them and complete these forms before you arrive – this will make everything much easier once you are here.

 You will need to complete your registration once you have arrived on campus.
 You can find details of how to do this in the ‘Welcome Pack’ you will collect from the International Office.

 Late arrivals – the term start date and last date for registration is included in your offer letter.
-Late arrival is not permitted as it will be detrimental to your studies.
-If you are unable to arrive due to exceptional circumstances you will need to seek authority from the Universality by filling out the form at late registration form.
+We won’t allow late arrival, because it will harm your studies.
+If exceptional circumstances mean you can’t arrive on time, you must seek authority from the University by completing this form.
 If you have been offered University accommodation, please contact Student Housing to inform them of your late arrival; they will then be able to advise.